guansss/al-combat-counter/README.md

 **PVP combats are also counted.**

-Quitting the combat before it ends does not prevent the counter from increasing.
+Quitting the combat before it ends does not prevent counter's increasing.

 Recognition may not succeed when the emulator window is too small.

+## Usage

+Just keep both `combat_counter.pyw` and your emulator running.
+The counter will increase when a combat starts.

 ## Emulator Recognition